 About 95% of all titanium ore is destined for refinement into titanium dioxide (TiO

-), an intensely white permanent pigment used in paints, paper, toothpaste, and plastics.[27]
-It is also used in cement, in gemstones, as an optical opacifier in paper,[82] and a strengthening agent in graphite composite fishing rods and golf clubs.[83]
+2), an intensely white permanent pigment used in paints, paper, toothpaste, and plastics.[31]
+It is also used in cement, in gemstones, and as an optical opacifier in paper.[98]

 TiO

-pigment is chemically inert, resists fading in sunlight, and is very opaque: it imparts a pure and brilliant white color to the brown or grey chemicals that form the majority of household plastics.[11]
-In nature, this compound is found in the minerals anatase, brookite, and rutile.[9]
-Paint made with titanium dioxide does well in severe temperatures and marine environments.[11]
-Pure titanium dioxide has a very high index of refraction and an optical dispersion higher than diamond.[10]
-In addition to being a very important pigment, titanium dioxide is also used in sunscreens.[16]
+2 pigment is chemically inert, resists fading in sunlight, and is very opaque: it imparts a pure and brilliant white color to the brown or grey chemicals that form the majority of household plastics.[13]
+In nature, this compound is found in the minerals anatase, brookite, and rutile.[11]
+Paint made with titanium dioxide does well in severe temperatures and marine environments.[13]
+Pure titanium dioxide has a very high index of refraction and an optical dispersion higher than diamond.[12]
+Titanium dioxide is used in sunscreens because it reflects and absorbs UV light.[19]

 Because titanium alloys have high tensile strength to density ratio,[17] high corrosion resistance,[12] fatigue resistance, high crack resistance,[99] and ability to withstand moderately high temperatures without creeping, they are used in aircraft, armor plating, naval ships, spacecraft, and missiles.[12][13]
 For these applications, titanium is alloyed with aluminium, zirconium, nickel,[100] vanadium, and other elements to manufacture a variety of components including critical structural parts, landing gear, firewalls, exhaust ducts (helicopters), and hydraulic systems.
 In fact, about two thirds of all titanium metal produced is used in aircraft engines and frames.[101]
 The titanium 6AL-4V alloy accounts for almost 50% of all alloys used in aircraft applications.[102]